 It’s difficult to define what the Cascade is, it’s not really only a monument or even a building.
 We would call it an urban decoration in the form of a staircase connecting the city center with a higher residential area.

 The Cascade is formed by multiple levels adorned with fountains and modernist sculptures gracefully connected by huge staircases.
 The stairs themselves are decorated with several tiers of grass, flowers, and bushes, reminding us of a Babylon garden.
 All together it looks like an enormous spectacular modernist sculpture.

-The monastery of Tatev is the destination of the tramway and considered pearl of Armenian medieval architecture.
-It was a major cultural center with a library, scriptorium and one of the most famous medieval universities.
+The monastery of Tatev is the destination of the tramway and is considered the pearl of Armenian medieval architecture.
+It was a major cultural center with a library, scriptorium, and one of the most famous medieval universities.